How Can You Spot a Great cult classic movies?

 A genuine cult film earns its audience through qualities the film actually possesses.
 A manufactured one tries to signal those qualities through marketing, casting, or deliberate weirdness.
 Audiences generally recognize the difference, even if they cannot always articulate why.

-The Problem With “So Bad It’s Good” Classification
+The Problem With “So Bad It’s Good” as a Label

-The “so bad it’s good” category deserves careful handling.
+The “so bad it’s good” category deserves a closer look.
 Films like Troll 2 (1990), The Room (2003), and Birdemic (2010) have genuine cult followings, but the nature of that following matters.

 Each of these films has produced real communities.
 The Room has been screened with audience participation traditions that rival The Rocky Horror Picture Show in some cities.
 Troll 2 inspired a documentary about its production, Best Worst Movie, which became a film in its own right.